turbopape/postagga/README.md

 #{:get-value :multi #{"ADJ"}
 ;...
 ```
-And if you feed **postagga** the following tokenized sentence:
+and if you feed **postagga** the following tokenized sentence:

 ```clojure
 ["il" "parait" "beau" "grand" "heureux"]
 ```

-You'll find in the parse map:
+you'll find in the parse map:
 ```clojure
 {:some-step ["beau" "grand" "heureux"]}
 ```

-the **:optional-steps** stanza tells the parser not to raise an error if a step
+The **:optional-steps** stanza tells the parser not to raise an error if a step
 belonging to this vector is not present.

 At any step you can specify multiple alternatives for capturing
 different sets of information.
-In the above example; you can say that
+In the above example, you can say that
-the first step in your sentence might talk about a person (captured
+the first step in your sentence might talk about a person captured
-through the *CLS* attribute or a product (captured by specified a
+through the *CLS* attribute or a product captured by specified a
 *DET* than a *NC*.
 You specify such alternatives via the :!OR! keyword.